MJavaadAkhtar/sentiment-analysis-LSTM/README.md

 ### Overview:
-<div style="padding-left:10px; padding-right:15px;"> This is an LSTM model that allows users to do basic sentiment analysis.
+<div style="padding-left:10px; padding-right:15px;"> This is an LSTM model that allows users to do fundamental sentiment analysis.

 - Provides the users the ability to prepare data for the ML model
-- Provides users the ability to create complex mini-batches of large data.
+- It provides users the ability to create complex mini-batches of large data.
 - Allows users to train model, plot graphs and saves checkpoint for early stopping.</div>

 ### Model Training:
 <div style="padding-left:10px; padding-right:15px;">
-The LSTM model is trained on dataset provided by <a href="http://help.sentiment140.com/for-students">sentiment140</a>.
+The LSTM model is trained on the dataset provided by <a href="http://help.sentiment140.com/for-students">sentiment140</a>.
 The dataset was divided as follows:

 - Training set : 954177 tweets (~60%)
 - Validation set : 317964 tweets (~20%)
 - Testing set : 318072 tweets (~20%)

-The data provided was mostly whether a certain tweet is gives a positive sentiment or a negative sentiment.
-The model was trained on 300 epochs with batches of 128 and learning rate of 2e-5.
+The data provided where tweets that are considered to have positive sentiment or a negative sentiment.
+The model was trained on 300 epochs with batches of 128 and a learning rate of 2e-5.
 The training is shown in the graph below:

 ![](readme/Figure_training.png)

-As we can see there is a slight overfit after epoch ~50.
+As we can observe, there is a slight overfit after epoch ~50.
 The maximum training accuracy the model reached is ~80%.
 Even with 80% accuracy, the model is showing promising results with sentiment analysis.

 </div>

 ### File Descriptions:
 <div style="padding-left:10px; padding-right:15px;">
-The whole project is divided into 4 different files for ease of readability and modifications.
+The whole project is divided into 5 different files for ease of readability and modifications.

 - `model.py`: The main file that contains the LSTM model.
 - `prepare.py`: This files reads the data from the file specified, divides the files into datasets and prepare them to be used by the model.